day8/re-frame/README.md

-There are mechanisms in re-frame (beyond us here) whereby you can place all necessary aspects of the world into that first `coeffects` argument, on a per event-kind basis (different events need to know different things in order to get their job done).
+There are mechanisms in re-frame (beyond us here) whereby you can place all necessary aspects of the world into that first `coeffects` argument, on a per kind-of-event basis (different events need to know different things in order to get their job done).
 The current application state, `db`, is one aspect of the world which is invariably needed.